-In Section 6, we present a versatile Markovian specification of this general set-up, made of a jump diffusion X interacting with a pure jump process N (which in the simplest case reduces to a Markov chain in continuous time).
+In Section 6, we present a versatile Markovian specification of this general set-up, made of a jump-diffusion X interacting with a pure jump process N (which in the simplest case reduces to a Markov chain in continuous time).
 The interaction between X and N is materialized by the fact that the coefficients of the dynamics of X depend on N, and also, by a mutual dependence of the jump intensity of either process on the other one.
-Such coupled dependence is motivated by applications like modeling frailty and contagion in the field of portfolio credit risk in finance (see [19]).

-A related model was already considered and some of the results of this paper were announced in [19, 42, 17].
-But the possibility to construct a model with all the required properties was taken for granted there.
-Indeed the construction of a model with such mutual dependence is a non-trivial issue, and we treat it in detail in Section 7, resorting to a suitable Markovian change of probability measure.
+Coupled dependence is motivated by applications such as modeling frailty and contagion in portfolio credit risk (see [19]).
+But the construction of a model with such mutual dependence is a non-trivial issue, and we treat it in detail in Section 7, resorting to a suitable Markovian change of probability measure.

-This model may also be viewed as a generalization of the interacting (continuous) Itô process and point process model considered by Becherer and Schweizer in [10].
-Yet as opposed to the set-up of [10] where linear reaction-diffusion systems of parabolic equations (pricing equations of European contingent claims, from the point of view of the financial interpretation) are considered from the point of view of classical solutions, here the application one has in mind consists of more general optimal stopping or optimal stopping game problems (pricing equations of American or game contingent claims, see Part I) for which the related reaction-diffusion systems typically do not have classical solutions (and even less so, that there are also jumps in the component X of our model).
-This leads us to study in Section 8 the related reflected and doubly reflected Markovian BSDEs (see [51, 50, 17]), showing that they are well-posed in the sense that they have unique solutions, which depend continuously on their input data.
+This model may also be viewed as a generalization of the interacting Itô process and point process model considered by Becherer and Schweizer in [10].
+Yet as opposed to the setup of [10] where linear reaction-diffusion systems of parabolic equations (pricing equations of European contingent claims, from the point of view of the financial interpretation) are considered from the point of view of classical solutions, here the application one has in mind consists of more general optimal stopping or optimal stopping game problems (pricing equations of American or game contingent claims, see Part I) for which the related reaction-diffusion systems typically do not have classical solutions.
+This leads us to study in Section 8 the related reflected and doubly reflected Markovian BSDEs (see [46, 45, 17]), showing that they are well-posed in the sense that they have unique solutions, which depend continuously on their input data.
 In Section 9 we derive the associated Markov and flow properties.